WildernessLabs/Netduino.Foundation/docs/Library/Displays/TextDisplayMenu/index.md

 # Intro

 The `TextDisplayMenu` library is an extensible framework for quickly creating hierarchical, editable menus that can display on an `ITextDisplay` and are driven using either an [`IRotaryEncoder`](/API/Sensors/Rotary/IRotaryEncoder) or [`IButton`](/API/Sensors/Buttons/IButton) interfaces.
-Drivers for displays, such as MicroLiquidCrystal or Serial LCD, share a common interface `ITextDisplay` that make it easy to plug in and integrate with the `TextDisplayMenu`.
+Drivers for displays, such as Serial LCD, share a common interface `ITextDisplay` that make it easy to plug in and integrate with the `TextDisplayMenu`.

 ![](TextDisplayMenu.gif)